 When my kids help me cook and bake in the kitchen, it fills my heart with joy.
 Allowing them to be creative and have fun is very important to me.
 I get even more excited for them to help me out in the kitchen around the holidays.
 It’s such a perfect time to have fun and make some great memories!

 Thanksgiving is just around the corner, so I’ve been searching for some fun Thanksgiving Desserts for Kids that they could help me make.
 There are so many great recipes to choose from, so I’ve narrowed it down to my favorite 15 recipes.
-If you are looking for some fun things to do with your kids this Thanksgiving, below is a list of Fun Thanksgiving Desserts for Kids!
-They are sure to have a great time making these, and they’ll have an even better time eating them!

 I participated in a campaign on behalf of Mom Central Consulting (#MC) for Duracell.
 I received product samples to facilitate my review and a promotional item as a thank you for participating.